jeishu/readme-generator/example/DemoREADME.md

 ​
 ## Installation
 ​
-💾 undefined
+💾 No

 ## Usage
 ​
-💻 no
+💻 Maybe
 ​
 ## License
 ​
-This project is licensed under the MIT License.
+This project is licensed under the MIT.

 ## Contributing
 ​
-👪 no
+👪 nope
 ​
 ## Tests
 ​
-✏️ undefined
+✏️ of course

 ## Questions
 ​
-✋ no
+✋ yeah

-✉️ Email me with any questions: jeremyzhu you can find more of my work at [Jeishu](yes).
+✉️ Email me with any questions: jeishu you can find more of my work at [jeishu](jeishu).

 _🔥🔥🔥 This README was generated with ❤️ by [ReadMe Generator](https://github.com/jeishu/readme-generator) 🔥🔥🔥_